What is Sexual Exploitation?

 Michigan criminal sexual conduct laws are designed to protect young people and punish sex offenders severely.
 Therefore, you need a seasoned criminal defense lawyer if you have been accused of exploiting children or young people to obtain sexual services.

 Nicole Blank Becker is an experienced CSC defense attorney in Michigan, with an advantage over other sexual assault lawyers because she formerly worked as a prosecutor.
 Attorney Nicole Blank Becker is ready to fight for you if someone claims you sexually assaulted them.
-Reach out to her today!
+Contact us today!

 Visit Us